betandr/termimageator/README.md

 # term-image-ator

 Simple Ruby code to display an image on the terminal.
-Uses 'pickling' to turn an image into a simple hash containing rows of pixels.
+Uses 'pickling' to turn an image into a simple hash containing rows of pixels which can be pasted into code to draw an image from code.

 #dependencies